relaypro-open/dog/docs/install/dog_in_a_box.md

 You must have ssh-agent running on your host machine: [ssh-agent](https://www.ssh.com/academy/ssh/agent)

+One a Core i7 7thGen Laptop and a fast internet connection, this build took 35 minutes to build.

 ### MacOS Dependencies

 These apps must be installed before running the build: